Duluth lynchings: Event

 On June 14, 1920, the John Robinson Circus arrived in Duluth for a free parade and a one-night performance.
 Two local white teenagers, Irene Tusken, age 19, and James "Jimmie" Sullivan, 18, met at the circus and ended up behind the big top, watching the black workers dismantle the menagerie tent, load wagons and generally get the circus ready to move on.
 It is unknown what took place between Tusken, Sullivan and the workers.
-Later that night Sullivan claimed to his father that he and Tusken were assaulted, and that Tusken was raped and robbed by five or six black circus workers, who were part of the crew.
+Later that night Sullivan claimed to his father that he and Tusken were held at gunpoint, and that Tusken was raped and robbed by six black circus workers who were part of the crew.

 In the early morning of June 15, Duluth police chief John Murphy received a call from James Sullivan's father, saying six black circus workers had held his son and girlfriend at gunpoint and then raped and robbed Irene Tusken.
 Chief Murphy lined up all 150 or so roustabouts, food service workers, and props-men on the side of the tracks, and asked Sullivan and Tusken to identify their attackers.
 The police arrested six black men as suspects in connection with the rape and robbery and held them in custody in the city jail.

 Sullivan's claim that Tusken was raped has been questioned.
-When she was examined by her physician, Dr. David Graham, on the morning of June 15, he found no physical evidence of rape or assault.
+When she was examined by a physician, Dr. David Graham, on the morning of June 15, he found no physical evidence of rape or assault.

 Newspapers printed articles about the alleged rape; rumors spread in the white community about it, including that Tusken was dying from her injuries.
 That evening, a mob of between 1,000 and 10,000 men formed outside the Duluth city jail.
 A Catholic priest reportedly tried to deter them, but to no avail.

 The Duluth commissioner of public safety, William F. Murnian, ordered the police not to use their guns to protect the prisoners.
 The mob used heavy timbers, bricks, and rails to break down doors and windows, pulling the six black men from their cells.
 The mob seized Elias Clayton, Elmer Jackson, and Isaac McGhie.
 They took them out and convicted them of Tusken's rape in a kangaroo court.
 The mob took the three men one block to the intersection 1st Street and 2nd Avenue East, where they beat them and hanged them from a light pole.

 The next day, the Minnesota National Guard arrived at Duluth to secure the area and to guard the surviving prisoners, as well as ten additional black suspects whom the police had arrested from the circus at its next stop.
 They were moved under heavy guard to the jail of St. Louis County.